To accept the things you cannot change is one of the most misunderstood psychological skills.

 Table of Contents

-1. The Core Belief Beneath Resistance
+1. The Core Belief of RESISTANCE

 Most emotional suffering is not caused by what happens.